 Is dry hair and scalp your problem?
 Or thin hair that seems to have no volume?
-Try mixing a spoonful of epsom salts with your regular hair conditioner and heat it up until it is warm but not too hot to touch.
-Apply to your hair after you wash it and leave it on for about 20 minutes.
+Try mixing a spoonful of Epsom salts with your regular hair conditioner and heat it until it is warm but not too hot to touch.
+Please apply to your hair after you wash it and leave it on for about 20 minutes.
 Rinse thoroughly.

 Simple Fix #2 - Make your own shampoo

-Okay to be honest I have done this, but I also buy an organic shampoo that works well for my hair and means one less thing for this busy Momma to do.
-That being said homemade shampoo can have some amazing results, especially when you seem to have bad reactions to store bought products.
+Okay, I have done this, but I also buy an organic shampoo that works well for my hair and means one less thing for this busy Momma to do.
+That being said, homemade shampoo can have some amazing results, especially when you seem to have bad reactions to store bought products.

-When you make your own shampoo you can adjust the recipe to get just the right amount of moisture or volume, or both.
-You don’t have to worry about silicones, fragrances, parabens, sulfates or any other nasty ingredients that might give you a reaction or cause problems.
-You can target you scalp health and deal with issues like hair fall by adding specific essential oils to your recipes.
+When you make your shampoo, you can adjust the recipe to get just the right amount of moisture or volume, or both.
+You don't have to worry about silicones, fragrances, parabens, sulfates, or any other nasty ingredients that might give you a reaction or cause problems.
+You can target your scalp health and deal with hair fall issues by adding specific essential oils to your recipes.
 If oily hair is getting you down, no worries, there is a recipe for that too.

-Since I am busy Momma I am not going to reinvent these recipes but I will direct you to page on Instructables Living that does a great job of explaining exactly what you need to do to create your own masterpiece customized shampoo.
+Since I am busy, Momma, I will not reinvent these recipes, but I will direct you to a page on Instructables Living that does a great job of explaining what you need to do to create your own masterpiece customized shampoo.
 Click Here

 Simple Fix #3 – Oil Treatment & Scalp Massage

 Oils are a wonderful natural way to improve the health of your hair and scalp.
-The oil(s) that you pick are going to determine just how well your treatment works for you.
+The oil(s) that you pick will determine just how well your treatment works for you.

-Extremely dry hair may respond better to avocado oil or olive oil.
-Oily hair can also benefit from oil treatments but choose your oil carefully you want to use a lighter oil such as grapeseed, apricot or almond oil.
+Dehydrated hair may respond better to avocado oil or olive oil.
+Oily hair can also benefit from oil treatments but choose your oil carefully.
+You want to use a lighter oil such as grapeseed, apricot, or almond oil.

-Okay so you have chosen your base oil, which is usually called the carrier oil.
-If you only use this you will see lots of benefits, but if you want to take it a step further essential oils are the way to go.
-There are many different essential oils (eo’s) that will benefit your hair and scalp, I have included some basic information below to help you decide which essential oils might be right for you.
-I also added a couple of oils that are not essential oils but which must be used in moderation much like eo’s.
+Okay, so you have chosen your base oil, which is usually called the carrier oil.
+If you only use this, you will see lots of benefits, but essential oils are the way to go if you want to take it a step further.
+There are many different essential oils (EO's) that will benefit your hair and scalp; I have included some basic information below to help you decide which essential oils might be right for you.
+I also added a couple of oils that are not essential oils but which must be used in moderation, much like eos.

 For Dry Hair